-ACC: This is the position in which you can operate your electrical power accessories.
-With the key in this position, the automatic transmission and steering column will unlock.
+ACC (Accessory): This is the position in which you can operate your electrical accessories.

 If you have a manual transmission, removing the key from the ignition switch will lock the steering column and result in a loss of ability to steer the vehicle.
 This could cause a collision.
 If you need to turn the engine off while the vehicle is moving, turn the key to ACC.